 MA EPHT - Heart Attack

-Heart attack, also known as myocardial infarction, occurs when blood flow to the heart is blocked, often resulting in damage of the heart muscle and sometimes death.
-The Massachusetts Environmental Public Health Tracking (MA EPHT) Program provides data on hospitalization for heart attack statewide.
+A heart attack occurs when blood flow to the heart is blocked.
+This often results in damage to the heart muscle and sometimes death.
+The Massachusetts Environmental Public Health Tracking (MA EPHT) Program provides data on hospitalizations for heart attack statewide.

 You can use the display to review heart attack hospitalization rates for any city or town in Massachusetts.